dynilab/dynilab.github.io/_pages/profiles.md

     content: about_zhanhang.md
     image_circular: true # crops the image to make it circular
     more_info:

   - align: left
-    image: siyuan-wang.jpg
-    content: about_siyuan.md
-    image_circular: true # crops the image to make it circular
-    more_info:

-  - align: left
     image: qinghui-qi.jpg
     content: about_qinghui.md